joelbladt/joelbladt/README.md

 I'm a backend-focused developer with long-standing experience in **API development**,
 **service-oriented architectures**, and **maintainable PHP applications**.

-Coming from an IT-oriented family, I began programming at age 14 and have since built
+Coming from an IT-oriented family, I started programming at age 14 and have since built
 a professional career around **backend engineering**, **clean code**, and **scalable systems**.

 My primary strengths: